 When you have inaccurate items on your credit report, it’s important to dispute them, especially if they’re negative items that lower your score.

 Duplicate accounts have also been known to appear, or older information improperly deleted from a database.
-In such cases, one of the first steps is recognizing the negative items and making sure they’re inaccurate.
+If you find such errors, the Consumer Financial Protection Bureau recommends that you contact the credit bureaus and file a credit report dispute.

 Ready to Get Negative Items Removed from Your Credit Report?

-If you’re not sure, you can still dispute them.
-However, if you recognize the nature of the mistake, it will help to gather documentation to prove the validity of your dispute to the reporting agencies.
-More information about mailing letters of dispute can be found on this website.
+If you recognize the nature of the mistake, it will help to gather documentation to prove the validity of your dispute to the reporting agencies.
+You can find more information about mailing credit dispute letters here.

 Table of Contents

-- 2 Why do the Credit Bureaus Have to Investigate?
+- 2 Why do they have to investigate?

 - 3 Understanding How Credit Bureaus Investigate Disputes

-Yes, credit bureaus are obligated by law to investigate disputes.
+Yes, credit bureaus are obligated by law to investigate credit report disputes.
 The question is how well they do it.
-According to the law, the credit bureaus are required to investigate your disputes unless they consider them to be “frivolous”.
+According to the FCRA, they are required to investigate your disputes unless they consider them to be “frivolous”.

 If your dispute is valid, they will correct your report, but it could take some persistence on your part.
-After they receive your letter of dispute, it’s their responsibility to look into the matter.
+After they receive your dispute letter or online dispute, it’s their responsibility to look into the matter.